voidauth/voidauth/docs/Getting-Started.md

 > During the first start of the app, the **initial admin username and password** will be shown in the logs.
 They will never be shown again.
 You will need to note them down and use them to create a user for yourself, which you should add to the **auth_admins** group.
 Afterwards you may delete the **auth_admin** user.

 > [!IMPORTANT]
 > Any user in the **auth_admins** group will be an administrator in VoidAuth and have access to the admin pages.
-Do not give this security group to any user you do not want to have full privileges in VoidAuth, you should probably make a different group for administrators of protected domains/apps.
+Do not give this security group to any user you do not want to have full privileges in VoidAuth, you should make a different group for administrators of protected domains/apps.

 ## Configuration
 ### Environment Variables